Tenri Seminary

-Tenri Seminary (天理教校 Tenrikyōkō) is the seminary of the Japanese new religion Tenrikyo, located in Tenri, Japan.
+Tenri Seminary (天理教校 Tenrikyōkō) is the seminary in Tenri, Japan of Tenrikyo, a Japanese new religion.

 History

 In April 1900, Tenri Seminary was established to train and educate Tenrikyo followers in ministry.
 Initially, the seminary was a four-year course offering coursework at the middle school level along with coursework on Tenrikyo doctrine and rituals.
 Since its establishment, Tenri Seminary has gone through a number of reorganizations.

 In 1908, the seminary was reorganized into the six-month Special Course (別科 Bekka) while Tenri Middle School continued as a separate organization.
 In 1938, the two-year Graduate Seminary program was established and two new courses were added – the Preparatory program which would educate graduates of Tenri Middle School and Tenri Girls School, and the Asian program which would train ministers for mission work in Asia.

 In April 1941, the seminary underwent another reorganization.
 The most notable change was that the Special Course, which had trained 128,000 ministers over 65 sessions, was discontinued and replaced by the shorter, three-month Spiritual Development Course (修養科 Shūyōka).
 From that year onward, five programs were offered – Graduate, Junior, Preparatory, Asian, and Spiritual Development.
 Eventually the Preparatory and Asian Courses were discontinued and the Spiritual Development Course became a separate organization supervised directly by Tenrikyo Church Headquarters.

 In April 1977, the five-year Daini Junior Seminary (第二専修科 Daini Senshūka) program was established but was eventually discontinued.